-In fall 2016, Bend 2030, the Bend Chamber of Commerce and City Club of Central Oregon held two forums offering education and public input opportunities on governance structure in Bend.
+In fall 2016, Bend 2030, the Bend Chamber of Commerce and City Club of Central Oregon held two forums offering education and public input opportunities on charter review in Bend.

 The forums asked the central question: Does our current governance structure give us the best leadership possible for addressing our complicated population, housing, transportation and livability issues?